 Applicants must provide mentoring services to youth who are 17 years old or younger at the time of admission to the program.
 Applicants are also required to develop and implement plans to provide mentoring services to American Indian and Alaska Native youth both on and off reservations.

 Program objectives and deliverables include:

-- Increase the number of youth receiving mentoring services
+- Increase the number of at-risk or high-risk youth receiving mentoring services

 - Increase or maintain the number of well-trained mentors

 - Develop and implement program design enhancements that align with research and evidence on effective mentoring approaches

 - Provide high-quality mentoring services to meet the needs of the target youth population

 - Identify and implement strategies to enhance program design in 1 or more of the 6 core practice areas listed in the Elements of Effective Practice for Mentoring